The Best Smart Telescopes in 2025

 Final Verdict:

-The Seestar S50 includes advanced features in a compact, easy-to-use package.
-The dedicated smartphone app is a pleasure to use and makes astrophotography a lot more approachable to the average user.
+The Seestar S50 features advanced technology in a compact, user-friendly design.
+The dedicated smartphone app is a pleasure to use, making astrophotography more approachable for the average user.

 The drawbacks of the Seestar are its narrow field of view, field rotation (due to its alt-az mount design), and inability to capture planets up close.

-However, if you focus on what it does best (live stacking, capturing bright nebula), you will thoroughly enjoy this smart telescope.
+However, if you focus on what it does best (live stacking, capturing bright nebulae), you will thoroughly enjoy this smart telescope.

 At its current price point, the Seestar S50 is an exceptional value.
 If you are looking for your first smart telescope, it’s hard to go wrong with this one.